We accept these insurance plans and many more!

 Betamethasone side effects

 The side effects associated with taking betamethasone are typically mild.
-Most Betamethasone side effects are associated with skin reactions.
+Most Betamethasone side effects are associated with skin irritation.
 Betamethasone has some common side effects.
 They may include:

 Itching, burning, stinging, or blistering of the affected area